grexecution/AdTiger/README.md

-# AdTiger - AI Performance Marketing Dashboard
+# 🔥 AdFire - AI Performance Marketing Dashboard

-AdTiger is an AI-powered performance marketing dashboard that helps marketers optimize their ad campaigns across multiple platforms with automated insights and recommendations.
+AdFire is an AI-powered performance marketing dashboard that helps marketers optimize their ad campaigns across multiple platforms with automated insights and recommendations.

 ## 🚀 Features